-Image in the public domain.
+Image in the public domain

 War time chaos often puts cultural heritage at risk with looting and pillaging of historic artifacts.
 This radio story tells of an unusual partnership between two groups: the military and archaeologists.
-They are working together to educate soldiers in order to help protect cultural heritage and artifacts in war zones in Iraq, and other nearby countries.
+They are working together to educate soldiers in order to help protect cultural heritage and artifacts in war zones in Iraq and other nearby countries.
 It’s a modern-day story of protecting artifacts in war zones and is tied to the many ancient artifacts that have been lost over the centuries.

-Story Length: 4:45
+Story Length: 4:44

-There have been many consequences of the political upheaval of the Arab Spring movement in Egypt.
+There have been many consequences of the political upheaval of the Arab Spring movement in Egypt in 2011.
 One of them is the severe drop in tourism as a result of the violence.
 This has hurt the country's camels and horses that used to carry tourists around ancient Egyptian sites.
 They are losing their jobs and going hungry.
 In this public radio story you hear from Egyptians who are struggling to make a living off tourism and are wondering when things will improve.

-During World War II artists helped the war effort by creating a "Ghost Army."
+During World War II, artists helped the war effort by creating a "Ghost Army."
 This was a battalion of artists, including painters, designers, and music technicians.
 They built rubber tanks, jeeps, barges, and other decoys to divert Nazi soldiers from real U.S. troop movements after D-Day.
-This public radio story is about a documentary about the army of artists who worked to fool the enemy.
+This audio story is about a documentary on the army of artists who worked to fool the enemy.

 The civil war endangers cultural artifacts in Syria.
 Aleppo, Syria's largest cities and one of the world's oldest continually inhabited urban areas, is now the site of heavy fighting, damage, and death as a result of the Syrian civil war that began in 2011.
 In this audio story you will hear about a museum exhibit of ancient Aleppo to understand what's at stake with the violence of the civil war.

 The ancient Mesopotamian citadel of Ur Bilum, located in Northern Iraq, sits atop a hill overlooking the modern day city of Erbil.
-Ur Bilum was originally built by a group of ancient peoples known as the Sumerians but was also home to a variety of civilizations including the Assyrians, Persians, Greeks and Ottomans.
+Ur Bilum was originally built by a group of ancient peoples known as the Sumerians but was also home to a variety of civilizations including the Assyrians, Persians, Greeks, and Ottomans.
 More recently, the citadel was home to hundreds of families of Kurdish refugees until 2007 when it was evacuated.
 This was an effort by Kurdish authorities to gain the necessary approval of the United Nations for the citadel to become a World Heritage Site.
 Listen to learn more about Ur Bilum’s rich history and the hardships faced by its last inhabitants.